 California native Stephanie Patterson is the Assistant Professor of Bassoon at The Schwob School of Music at Columbus State University, and Principal Bassoonist of the Columbus Symphony (GA).
 She has been invited to play Acting Principal Bassoon with the Atlanta Opera for the 2019-2020 season, and for several years has been performing as contrabassoonist for the New Hampshire Music Festival.
 As a founding member of the Enid Trio she has commissioned many new works for violin, viola, and bassoon, and she also performs with the Off Broadway Trio.
-She is also the director of the Schwob Summer Music Festival, and is the education coordinator for the Meg Quigley Vivaldi Bassoon Symposium.
+She is also co-founder and director of the Schwob Summer Music Festival, and is the education coordinator for the Meg Quigley Vivaldi Bassoon Symposium.

 Stephanie's performances often include staging, costumes, or other ways of connecting with audiences.
 She performed Michael Daugherty’s Dead Elvis at the Wichita Knob Festival, and In Freundschaft by Karlheinz Stockhausen for bassoon-playing teddy bear at the Fairbanks New Music Festival.
 She also connects music to causes of human rights and equality, teaching a class on Popular Music and Human Rights at Columbus State University.
 Recent commissions include the works Angry Women, by Aleks Sternfeld-Dunn, and a piece based on the #metoo movement by James Ogburn.
 She has commissioned works by Jessica Rudman, Katherine Murdock, and was the soloist in the second performance of Nico Muhly's new concerto for bassoon and wind ensemble, Reliable Sources, which she co-commissioned as part of a consortium of bassoonists in 2018.